nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

     cd nixcloud-webservices/tests
     nix-build -A custom-webservice

-But we made tests part of our evaluation:
+To make testing easier we made them part of the evaluation:

-   * if you are using any webservice, like `nixcloud.webservices.leaps`, it will always run the respective test (leaps) to make sure it works in general
+   * when using `nixcloud.webservices.leaps`, it will always run the respective [test.nix](https://github.com/nixcloud/nixcloud-webservices/blob/master/modules/web/services/leaps/test.nix) (leaps) to make sure it works in general
    * if you are using `nixcloud.reverse-proxy` it will always run the reverse-proxy test before

-WARNING: `nixcloud.webservices` should be used from a machine with native virtualization support (KVM) but if you are using it from a VM, then the OS virtualization will be very slow.
+WARNING: `nixcloud.webservices` is best used on a machine with native virtualization support (KVM) but you can still use it from within a VM, it just takes longer to evaluate.

-## Each webservice gets a unique, stateful directory called `stateDir`.
+## Each webservice gets a unique, stateful directory called `stateDir`

-For instance two webservices `service1` and `service2` would use: `/var/lib/nixcloud/webservices/owncloud-service1` and `/var/lib/nixcloud/webservices/owncloud-service2` thus not interfere.
+For instance two owncloud based webservices called `service1` and `service2` would use: `/var/lib/nixcloud/webservices/owncloud-service1` and `/var/lib/nixcloud/webservices/owncloud-service2` thus not interfere.
 The `stateDir` is independent of the `URL` and thus not influenced by `proxyOptions`.

 Using `nixcloud.webservices.owncloud.service1` would create `/var/lib/nixcloud/webservices/owncloud-service1` and while `owncloud` would be the service class, `service1` would be a name, which has to be unique, given by the user.

+Using ACLs we made sure, that mixed permissions of file user/group ownership won't screw your webservice.
+So files in `/var/lib/nixcloud/webservices/owncloud-service1` will always be accessible for the user `owncloud-service` no matter what user/group created it.

 ## Startup scripts used to prepare the environment or perform updates, are executed as a normal user (not as a privileged user like root).

-## Nixcloud provides a common webserver logging interface.

 # API stability

 WARNING: The nixcloud.reverse-proxy's `proxyOptions` API and `nixcloud.webservices` related API is not stable yet.
 This means that futher updates break your services.
-This is caused by the fact that we spent 8 months in developing `nixcloud.webservices` and related technologies and coming with the release of `nixcloud.webservices` we want to pinpoint the usage scenarios and stabalize the API afterwards.
+This is caused by the fact that we spent months in developing `nixcloud.webservices` and related technologies and coming with the release of `nixcloud.webservices` we want to pinpoint the usage scenarios and stabalize the API afterwards.

 WARNING: We are aware of https://github.com/NixOS/nixpkgs/issues/24288#issuecomment-289032210 and we will fix this here as well.